ASSIGNMENT NOT YET AVAILABLE.

 Length 3-4 typed, double-spaced pages (750-1000 words, but can be longer if you wish) or as listed below.

-Deadline: November 8.
-Due in class (paper version) or in Angel by 9 p.m.
+Paper must be uploaded to Angel by 9 p.m. since there is no class on this date.
 Note: Be sure to follow the filename conventions and other requirements if you upload a written text.
 If you are doing a video as part of the assignment, send me the link to it (on Vimeo, YouTube, etc.).